-In this month’s At the Helm, our President Victoria Jones spoke with British A. Robinson, the President and CEO of the Barbara Bush Foundation for Family Literacy.
+In this month’s At the Helm, Victoria Jones spoke with British A. Robinson, the President and CEO of the Barbara Bush Foundation for Family Literacy.
 British discusses the vast issue that is low adult literacy, how COVID has allowed the Foundation to double down on its plans to turn it around, and the most meaningful aspects of her first two years as the foundation’s President and CEO.

 Victoria: It’s been a little over two years since you joined the Barbara Bush Foundation as President and Chief Executive Officer.
 There has been a lot to figure out.
 What has been the most rewarding for you?

 British: I think this moment in time—right now—is the most rewarding one yet, because I can clearly see that we had a plan; we put a lot of good work into the plan.
 We stuck to it diligently and the results are showing themselves.
 It was daunting in the beginning to put so much faith in that plan to fulfill Barbara Bush’s legacy.
 I thought the plan was good.
 Now I know it actually was good.